 PoS with GM transmits control commands to PoSes and controls them.
 When the PoS with GM collectively controls PoSes, it sends the control command by a multicast transport.
 PoS sends usage information regularly to the PoS with GM.
 And PoS, when receiving the acquisition command of the usage information from the PoS with GM, sends the usage information of the device to the PoS with GM.

-—System architecture in IEEE 802.21
+— MIS reference model for HEMS use case

 Table 12 shows the list of Service management primitives used in HEMS use case.
+This use case can be realized by the current defined primitives.
 MIS_LINK_SAPs used in Link layer are not required, since the control command transmission and the usage information acquisition in HEMS are independent of the media.
+PoS with GM manages all the group membership in the system.
+When PoS needs to be updated its group membership, PoS sends MIS_Pull_Group_Manipulate to PoS with GM and PoS with GM update the membership according to the request.
+On the other hand, PoS with GM decides to update the membership of PoS, PoS with GM sends MIS_Push_Group_Manipulate to PoS.

 —Service management primitives for HEMS use case